LokeyLab/CycLS/README.md

 Use the "conda install package-name" command to install all those packages except RDkit, peakutils, and pymzml.
 See the RDkit github page for installation instructions.
 Using “pip install package-name” for peakutils and pymzml is the easiest way to add those packages to an Anaconda installation, as they don't exist in the default conda channels.
-The current version of CycLS has been tested with the following versions of the packages mentioned above:
+The current version of CycLS has been tested with the following versions of the packages mentioned above: Anaconda 4.3.1, openpyxl 2.4.1, peakutils 1.0.3, pymzml 0.7.7, rdkit 2016.09.4, seaborn 0.7.1, and statsmodels 0.6.1
-Anaconda 4.3.1
-openpyxl 2.4.1
-peakutils 1.0.3
-pymzml 0.7.7
-rdkit 2016.09.4
-seaborn 0.7.1
-statsmodels 0.6.1

 ### Usage: